 Blood tests for thyroid function do not always accurately show a mild iodine deficiency.

-If these measure are strictly adhered to over some months and there is no reduction in abdominal mass then the cause could possibly be a problem with the liver.
+If these measures are strictly adhered to over some months and there is no reduction in abdominal mass then you may need to look a little further.

 Please remember that all natural treatments are best if prescribed individually, so if possible please make an appointment.